Name: Thomas Alva Edison

 Introduction to Thomas Alva Edison

-Continuing with our theme for National Mentoring Month to feature one of Napoleon Hill’s nine invisible counselors, today our focus is on Thomas Alva Edison.
-Just to recap, Napoleon Hill, who wrote the timeless classic, Think and Grow Rich, had nine men that he used as invisible mentors.
+Today our focus is on Thomas Alva Edison, one of Napoleon Hill’s nine invisible counselors, Just to recap, Napoleon Hill, who wrote the timeless classic, Think and Grow Rich, had nine men that he used as invisible mentors.

 He studied these nine men very closely, and as a result, was able to anticipate how they would respond when he faced a problem – he could ask, for example, “What would Thomas Alva Edison do?” in this situation, and would intuitively know.
 The intent of this series is for you to get to know these nine men, and perhaps borrow an idea or two, or a technique or two from them.